thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 ### Haswell Back View
 ![The back of the Haswell appliance]({{ site.baseurl }}/images/smc-haswell-back-view.png "The back of the Haswell appliance")

-Note that the nodes on the back are in a reverse N shape, with Node A at the bottom right and Node D at the top left.
+{% include note.html content="The nodes on the back are in a reverse N shape, with Node A at the bottom right and Node D at the top left." %}

-The Haswell appliance shown here is not fully populated, as it only has three nodes.
+{% include note.html content="The Haswell appliance shown here is not fully populated, as it only has three nodes.
 Your appliance may be populated with 1-4 nodes, depending on the ordered configuration.
-If you order less than four nodes, ThoughtSpot fills the empty slot with a filler panel.
+If you order less than four nodes, ThoughtSpot fills the empty slot with a filler panel." %}

 {: id="skylake-front-back"}
 ### Skylake Front View